f0ns1-ewptxv2/f0ns1-ewptxv2.github.io/section3.md

 ## Assets

-The assets of the GCB that should be compromise during the attack path 2 belong to three different domains, it.gcb.local, msp.local and internal.msp.local:
+The assets of the GCB that should be compromise during the attack path 2 belong to two different domains, it.gcb.local, gcbfinance.local:

 ```
 	- it-track01.it.gcb.local